wirecard/oxid-ee/README.md

-# WIP: Work in progress
+# Overview

-Wirecard Payment Processing Gateway Extension for Oxid
+This is the Wirecard plugin for the Oxid 6 e-commerce platform.
+Currently under development.